Campari Group: The first century

+1990-Today

+In the 1990s, the consolidation of the global drinks market led Campari to build its own portfolio of brands.
+In 1995, Campari acquired the Italian branch of the Dutch Group BolsWessanen, which distributed Crodino, Cynar, Lemonsoda, Oransoda, Biancosarti and Crodo.
+In 1998, Campari acquired a minority stake in Skyy Spirits LLC, owner of SKYY vodka, along with the world distribution rights (except for the USA).
+In return, Skyy Spirits LLC became the distributor for the whole Campari portfolio in the US.
+Campari acquired the Italian distribution rights of Lipton Ice Tea (1998), the anise-based Greek spirit Ouzo 12 (1999), the Italian vermouth Cinzano (1999).

-In July 2001, the group completed its IPO on Piazza Affari, in Italy's biggest IPO of the year.
+In July 2001, the group completed its IPO on the Borsa Italiana, in Italy's biggest IPO of the year.
 The shares were priced at the lower end of the indicative price range of 30 to 38.
 The initial public offering was three times oversubscribed.

 The group later acquired leading brands like the Dreher aguardiente, the Old Eight, Drury's, Gregson's and Gold Cup whiskies and Liebfraumilch wine.

-In 2002, Campari finalized the acquisition of Zedda Piras S.p.A.
-(Mirto di Sardegna), owning a majority stake in Sella & Mosca S.p.A., both companies based in Sardinia, Italy.
-The same focus on wine brought the group to acquire Riccadonna in 2003, producing Asti sparkling white wine.
+Campari acquired Zedda Piras S.p.A.
+(Mirto di Sardegna), owning a majority stake in Sella & Mosca S.p.A.
+(2002), the sparkling white wine Riccadonna (2003), Barbero 1891 S.p.A.owner of brands Aperol, Aperol Soda, Barbieri, Mondoro, Enrico Serafino (2003), and the Tuscan winery Teruzzi & Puthod.

-In December 2003, Campari Group announced the acquisition of Barbero 1891 S.p.A. that brought to the portfolio brands including Aperol, Aperol Soda and Barbieri liqueurs in the spirit segment and Mondoro and Enrico Serafino in wines.

-In December 2005, Campari Group acquired the Teruzzi & Puthod winery in the Tuscan town of San Gimignano.
-Teruzzi & Puthod is one of the leading Tuscan wineries for the production of high-quality wines sold in over 20 countries worldwide.

-In 2006, Campari Group acquired from Pernod Ricard Glen Grant, Old Smuggler and Braemar, along with the distillery where Glen Grant is produced in Rothes, Scotland.
-Thanks to this acquisition, the group strengthened its presence in the spirits segment and officially entered the key Scotch whisky segment.
+In 2006, Campari Group entered the Scotch whisky segment by acquiring from Pernod Ricard the brands Glen Grant (including its distillery), Old Smuggler and Braemar, and the tequila segment in 2007 with the acquisition of Cabo Wabo tequila (founded by Sammy Hagar).
+In 2009, the Campari Group bought the Kentucky bourbon whiskey group Wild Turkey and its distillery in Lawrenceburg from Pernod Ricard.

-In 2007, Campari Group announced the acquisition of Cabo Wabo tequila, created by Van Halen lead singer Sammy Hagar, adding the Tequila segment to the already wide portfolio.

-In 2009, Campari Group announced the largest acquisition in its history, buying the Kentucky bourbon whiskey brand Wild Turkey.
-Along with Wild Turkey bourbon, American Honey liqueur, a honey and bourbon-based cordial, joined the portfolio.
-The group also took ownership of the distillery in Lawrenceburg, Kentucky as part of the deal.